Oseec/20MinCoach/README.md

 }
 ```

-**Naming Conventions**
+**Naming Conventions**:
-Classes, interfaces, types and enum members are named using the (`PascalCase`) convention.
+Classes, interfaces, types and enum members are named using the `PascalCase` convention.
-(`camelCase`) is used for the names of variables and functions.
+`camelCase` is used for the names of variables and functions.

-**Linting Commands**
+**Linting Commands**:
-(`npm run lint`) checks all files and reports errors/warnings, (`npm run lint:fix`) fixes automatically correctable issues, including Prettier formatting.
+`npm run lint` checks all files and reports errors/warnings, `npm run lint:fix` fixes automatically correctable issues, including Prettier formatting.
-If you want to format the entire project according to Prettier rules use (`npm run format`) this formatting is independent of ESLint.
+If you want to format the entire project according to Prettier rules use `npm run format` this formatting is independent of ESLint.

 #### Build and Deployment Pipeline (not documented yet)